NET WORTH: $150 million, estimated

 FUNDING AREAS: Education & Youth, Arts & Culture, Health

 OVERVIEW: Barbara Walters is a major benefactor of her alma mater, Sarah Lawrence College, in New York.
-She's given the institution at least $16 million.
+She has given the institution at least $16 million in grants.
 Walters has supported arts institutions and has an interest in health causes.
-But information about her charitable trust is hard to come by.
+Information about her charitable trust is hard to come by.

 BACKGROUND: Born in 1929 in Boston, Barbara Jill Walters graduated with a B.A. in English from Sarah Lawrence College in 1953.
 In the early 1950s, she wrote for The Morning Show on CBS.
 She also held long-standing jobs on NBC's Today show and ABC's 20/20.
 In 1997, Walters created the popular daytime talk show, The View.

 EDUCATION & YOUTH: Walters is an alum of Sarah Lawrence College.
 In 2002, she gave the school $1 million, helping to construct the Barbara Walters Gallery in the Heimbold Visual Arts Center.
-Earlier that decade, she gave $15 million to help construct the Barbara Walters Campus Center, which hosts events, dining, and social activities.
+Earlier that decade, she made a $15 million grant to help construct the Barbara Walters Campus Center, which hosts events, dining, and social activities.

 ARTS & CULTURE: Walters has supported Film Society of Lincoln Center and the Met.